History of Shepherd’s Center of Greensboro

 OPERATIONS

 Over the years, SCG has purposely remained a small non-profit agency.
 Staff are part-time and usually consist of a director to manage operations and program staff to link programs/services to community participants.
-The addition of volunteers to assist with all the behind the scenes tasks and promotions make the programs possible.
+The addition of volunteers to assist with all the behind-the-scenes tasks and promotions makes the programs possible.
 The team works to maintain promised services and special programs within the stated mission.

 An endowment was initiated in 2008 with a challenge gift from the Board President and is held at the Community Foundation of Greensboro.
-Growing this Charles & Mary Routh Endowment Fund enables us to preserve the principal gifts and using it’s growth distributions for operating expenses.
+Growing this Charles & Mary Routh Endowment Fund enables us to preserve the principal gifts, using only it’s growth distributions for operating expenses.
+A second endowment was created by two community members in memory and honor of Ed Pring’s dedication to the ShepNet Computer program.

 The value of our volunteers’ contributions of time and talents, the value of the meaningful services and enrichment activities that keep people active and engaged, plus the value of our services to the overall Greater Greensboro community are impossible to calculate.